-Under The Guaranteed Block Tuition Rate, a student's guaranteed tuition payment option will not increase as long as the student continues to meet the following eligibility criteria:
+The student's guaranteed tuition payment option will not increase as long as the student continues to meet the following eligibility criteria:

 - 1. The student continues to be enrolled as a full-time student for consecutive fall and spring semesters, and - 2.
 The student continues to make satisfactory progress toward his/her degree, and - 3.
 The student's account must be paid according to the Payment of Accounts section of this catalog, and